Categories

 Origins and Key Figures

-The concept of Theory of Mind emerged in the late 20th century.
+The concept of the Theory of Mind emerged in the late 20th century.
 Key figures include psychologists and researchers such as Simon Baron-Cohen, Alan Leslie, and Uta Frith, who conducted foundational studies on ToM and its development in children, particularly those with autism spectrum disorders (ASD).

 Belief-Desire Reasoning